webstandardcss/blank-website/readme.md

 This commit has blank php files which makes it suitable to these files on your next site

+* Centralized configuration
+* Custom page title
+* Custom meta tags for each page
+* Use PHP config variables throughout your pages
+* Open Graph and Twitter Card Support

 ## Page Speed

 ### New Site (Fast 98/100)